hollance/neural-engine/docs/supported-devices.md

 ### [M1 (Family)](https://en.wikipedia.org/wiki/Apple_M1)

+M1 chip family has four members: M1(APL1102),M1 Pro(APL1103),M1 Max(APL1105),M1 Ultra(APL1W06)

-The Neural Engine in the M1 has 16 cores and can perform up to 11 trillion operations per second.
-It is the first Neural Engine available on a macOS device.
+The Neural Engine of M1, M1 Pro and M1 Max chips has the same scale, with 16 cores, which can perform up to 11 trillion operations per second.

+M1 Ultra is actually connecting the grains of two M1 Max chips using an UltraFusion package architecture, but it will be treated as one chip by the software.
+M1 Ultra's Neural Engine has 32 cores and can perform up to 22 trillion operations per second.

+They were the first neural engines available on macOS devices.

-Most likely this is the same Neural Engine as in the A14 Bionic.
+Their neural engine architecture is likely the same as that of the A14 Bionic.

 M1 Devices: